Borets/builddemo/scripts/README.md

 - **Build time**: Whether caching affects build performance
 - **Total duration**: Overall time savings from caching
 - **Cache hit information**: Which caches were used during the build

+### Render-like Build Metrics

+The Render-like build workflows provide:

+- **Total Build Time**: Time from the start of the workflow to completion
+- **Dependency Installation**: Time spent installing dependencies
+- **Build Only**: Time spent on the actual build process (excluding installation)
+- **Cache Status**: Indicates whether npm caching was enabled or disabled

+These metrics help compare GitHub Actions builds to actual Render.com deployments.
+The cached version (`render-like-build.yml`) simulates builds with warmed caches on Render, while the uncached version (`render-like-build-nocache.yml`) simulates fresh deployments or builds that invalidate the cache.

 ## Tips for Optimizing Caching